isomerpages/psd-goc/pages/Plan Your Legacy Roadshow.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Complete your LPA Form 1 Application: </strong>Need help with
+<p><strong>Complete your Lasting Power of Attorney (LPA) Form 1 Application: </strong>Need
-your LPA?
+help with your LPA?
 Our volunteers are ready to guide you through the online LPA process.
 They will also guide you to book for a certification appointment at your preferred location after your complete the application.</p>
 </li>
 </ul>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Certify your Lasting Power of Attorney (LPA) :</strong> Book your
+<p><strong>Certify your LPA:</strong> Book your session with a Certificate
-session with a Certificate Issuer to certify your LPA application at <strong>$30</strong> only.</p>
+Issuer to certify your LPA application at <strong>$30</strong> only.</p>
 <p><strong>Interested attendees must attend a compulsory LPA webinar to be eligible to sign up for the certification sessions.</strong> Instructions
 on how to sign up for the certification sessions will be provided after the webinar.</p>